venenux/alpine-wiki/documents/alpine-newbie-qemu-virtualization.md

 also this is best option for server virtualized implementation**.
-4. `-device xql-vga` mostly dated, it feature is multihead support to a second display to remote connection, mostly for crap operating systems; if supports vgabios, uefivga, VGA ouput, and any guest OS will support it; featured 2D acceletarion so is mostly great for remote connection, but relies on a special client, offloading 2D acceleration to the spice client mostly virt-viewer; **its best option for modern and older combinations**.
+4. `-device xql-vga` mostly dated, it feature is multihead support to a second display to remote connection, mostly for crap operating systems; if supports vgabios, uefivga, VGA output and any guest OS will support it; featured 2D acceleration so is mostly great for remote connection, but relies on a special client, offloading 2D acceleration to the spice client mostly virt-viewer; **its best option for modern and older combinations**.
 5. `-device virtio-gpu,max_outputs=2` the most featured with modern and